jeremyfprice/educ6811-syllabus/contract_grading.md

 This option is mainly for students who are not working towards a degree.
 If you believe that at *any* point you may seek a masters degree, you should contract for a B or an A.

-1. Complete readings.
+* Complete readings.
-2. Post your responses to the following intermediate performances for each unit in a timely[^1] manner:
+* Post your responses to the following intermediate performances for each unit in a timely[^1] manner:
-  1. Tip of Your Iceberg
+  * Tip of Your Iceberg
-  2. Making Connections
+  * Making Connections
-  3. Looking Back, Looking Ahead
+  * Looking Back, Looking Ahead
-3. Respond to *at least two* other students' postings on the above intermediate performances.
+* Respond to *at least two* other students' postings on the above intermediate performances.
-4. Respond to *at least one* response to one of your original postings in each of the above intermediate performances.
+* Respond to *at least one* response to one of your original postings in each of the above intermediate performances.
 Engage in dialogue, that's how we learn ;-)
+* Complete the Qualitative Ego-Centered Social Network Analysis Multi-Unit Culminating Performance.
+* Complete the Capstone Learning Community Reflection.

 ## Meeting Expectations: B

-Blah
+Meet all the requirements for a *C*, plus:

+* Complete the Community Analysis Multi-Unit Culminating Performance.

 ## Above and Beyond: A

-Blah

----
+Meet all the requirements for a *B*, plus:

+* Complete the Community Building Plan Multi-Unit Culminating Performance.

 [^1]: *Timely* means well before the posted end of the unit, with plenty of time for fellow students (and the professor) to respond to your postings.